-- (1) If, in the Issuer's opinion, a Market Disruption (§ 6(3)) exists on a Calculation Date, the Issuer shall calculate the Settlement Price continuously for the duration of such Market Disruption.
+- (1) If in the Issuer's opinion, a Market Disruption (§ 6(3)) exists on a Calculation Date, the Issuer shall determine the Settlement Price, subject to paragraph (2), taking into account, at its reasonable discretion (§ 315 BGB), the market conditions prevailing on such date.
 The Issuer will endeavor to promptly notify the parties involved in accordance with § 8 if a Market Disruption has occurred.
-The Issuer, however, is not obliged to do so. - If the Closing Price is not determined and/or published on the Maturity Date due to a Market Disruption or for other reasons, the Maturity Date will be postponed to the next following Calculation Date on which a Closing Price is determined and published.
-The Issuer will endeavor to promptly notify the parties involved in accordance with § 8 if no Closing Price has been determined and/or published on the Maturity Date.
+The Issuer, however, is not obliged to do so. - If a Closing Price is not determined on the Maturity Date due to a Market Disruption, the Maturity Date will be postponed to the next following Calculation Date on which a Closing Price is determined.
+The Issuer will endeavor to promptly notify the parties involved in accordance with § 8 if no Closing Price has been determined on the Maturity Date.
 The Issuer, however, is not obliged to do so.
-If, based on the provisions of this paragraph, the Maturity Date has been postponed by 8 Calculation Dates following the expiry of the original Maturity Date, and no Closing Price is determined and/or published on this day, this day shall be deemed the Maturity Date, and the Issuer will determine the Closing Price at its reasonable discretion (§ 315 BGB), taking into consideration the market conditions on the Maturity Date.
+If based on the provisions of this paragraph, the Maturity Date has been postponed by 8 Calculation Dates following the expiry of the original Maturity Date, and no Closing Price is determined on this day, this day shall be deemed the Maturity Date, and the Issuer will determine the Closing Price at its reasonable discretion (§ 315 BGB), taking into consideration the market conditions on the Maturity Date.